 2. Where can I find image files of the RPT logo and emblem?
 Logos and graphics can be downloaded through the Business & Marketing page,

 3. Why do I need my member i.d. and password?
-Each PTG member has an assigned member i.d. and password that is used to verify membership for PTG Store discounts, access to the Member Area and my.ptg.org - our new social networking site.
+Each PTG member has an assigned member i.d. and password that is used to verify membership for PTG Store discounts, access to the Member Area and my.ptg.org - our web-based networking site.

 4. Where do I find my member ID and password?
-Check your yearly dues invoice for your member ID and password.
-Or, request your login information online.
+Request your login information online.
 Your login (username) and password will be sent via email.
 You may also call the Home Office at (913) 432-9975 during normal business hours and a staff member will be happy to provide you with your login information.

 5. Why don’t I get my member discount when I order online from the PTG Store?
 You will need to be logged in as a PTG member to be eligible for discounted pricing.
 If you are a new member, call the PTG Home Office at (913) 432-9974 to find out your member ID and password.

 6.What kind of insurance programs and other benefits does PTG have for members?
 PTG offers a wide variety of programs especially designed for piano technicians.
 For a full list of benefits, click on Benefits.

 7. How do I get involved in PTG now that I’ve joined?
 PTG is only as good as our members.
 As a volunteer organization we count on your involvement in order to keep our association viable.
 Volunteering your time and special talents on a local, regional or national level is the surest way to get the most from your membership.
 As an Associate you may be eligible to hold some elected chapter offices.
 We have needs for writers, artists, business and finance specialist, graphic designers, piano movers, instructors or any number of other skilled and non-skilled people at all levels.
 Your unique talents can certainly be put to work on a committee.
 Contact the PTG Vice President at email@example.com if you’d like to volunteer for a committee.